lukdwo/OpenWRT-collectd-MQTT-HA/README.md

 OpenWRT will start sending data to Home Assistant, but you won't be able to see it (yet).

+### WAN Status and IP address

+For some weird reason, the WAN connectivity status and IP address are not collected by any collectd plugins, so we have to use a hotplug script.
+- Download the script `01-ha-mqtt-wan-status`
+- Edit the user variables using the data you have already entered for the previous setup
+- Connect the OpenWRT router via SSH and place this script in `/etc/hotplug.d/iface/`
+- Make the script executable `chmod +x 01-ha-mqtt-wan-status`

+The script is now ready but won't trigger until a connectivity event.
+To test the script, you can disconnect and reconnect the wan using this command `ifdown wan && ifup wan`.

+**Please note**: this script has some hardcoded values.
+- WAN Status won't work if your wan interface is not called `wan`
+- WAN IP address won't work if the wan device name is not `pppoe-wan`

 ### Home Assistant Entities setup

 Go back to Home Assistant for the final setup.